shenanigans/node-doczar/README.md

  * `@super` inherits from a superclass
  * `@implements` associates an implemented Java interface
  * `@default` describes a default value.
 Always use backticks.
+ * `@root` causes any given Component to affect the document scope as if it were a Module.
+ * `@alias` copies the documentation from another path onto this Component
+ * `@patches` copies this Component's documentation into another path
+ * `@remote` replaces this Component's documentation with links to an internet url
+ * `@default` documents this Component's default value

 #### Flags
  * `@public`